+• When the application writes smart large objects (CLOB or BLOB data) to the database, it uses various large-object file descriptors.

+End of Dynamic Server -

-- When the application writes simple large objects (TEXT or BYTE data) to the database, it must set the loc_type field in the locator structure loc_t to indicate the type of simple large object that it needs to write. - When the application writes smart large objects (CLOB or BLOB data) to the database, it uses various large-object file descriptors. ◆ - When the application uses the sqlda structure to describe dynamic SQL statements, it must account for possible size differences in character data. - When the application has character data that might undergo code-set conversion, you must declare character buffers that can hold the data.
+- When the application uses the sqlda structure to describe dynamic SQL statements, it must account for possible size differences in character data. - When the application has character data that might undergo code-set conversion, you must declare character buffers that can hold the data.

-For more information, see "Avoiding Partial Characters" on page 5-13.
+For more information, see "Avoiding Partial Characters" on page 5-7.